 Call: 1983 Silk: 2000

-Alistair Macdonald QC prosecutes and defends in the most serious crime cases including murder and serious drugs offences including industrial scale...
+Alistair Macdonald QC prosecutes and defends in the most serious crime cases, including murder and serious drugs offences.
+His particular strength...

 Simon Jackson QC